espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

       }

       const totalEntries = submission.totalEntries();
-      if (totalEntries > 3 && totalEntries < submissionBatchSize) {
+      if (totalEntries < submissionBatchSize) {
+        if (totalEntries > 3) {
           this.countEntriesOutput.value = totalEntries;
           this.awaitEnoughSubmissionPromptNode.style.display = 'block';
         } else {
           this.awaitEnoughSubmissionPromptNode.style.display = 'none';
+        }
+        this.reachedEnoughSubmissionPromptNode.style.display = 'none';
+      } else {
+        this.awaitEnoughSubmissionPromptNode.style.display = 'none';
+        this.reachedEnoughSubmissionPromptNode.style.display = 'block';
       }
     }